Anup1603/School-Management-System/Readme.md

 ## Features

+- **Admin Management**: Manage and create all the fields like Teacher, Student, Subject, Class, Notice and Complain.
+Also able to create the credential of Teacher's and student's.
 - **User Authentication**: Secure login and registration for administrators, teachers, and students.
 - **Student Management**: Add, update, and view student details.
-- **Teacher Management**: Manage teacher profiles, schedules, and classes.
+- **Teacher Management**: Manage teacher profiles, schedules, classes, sutudent and subject.
 - **Class Management**: Assign students and teachers to classes.
-- **Attendance Tracking**: Monitor and record attendance for students and staff.
+- **Attendance Tracking**: Monitor and record attendance for students and teacher.
 - **Grade Management**: Input and calculate grades and performance metrics.
-- **Notifications and Alerts**: Send updates to students and staff.
+- **Notifications and Alerts**: Send updates to students and teacher.
 - **Dashboard**: Interactive dashboard for administrators with key metrics.
 - **Reports**: Generate detailed reports for attendance, grades, and activities.